 Second, we match the steady-state distribution of liquid wealth in the model to its empirical counterpart.
-Due to the lack of data on the liquid wealth distribution in Norway, we use the corresponding data from the US - assuming that liquid wealth inequality is comparable across these countries.
-Specifically, we impose as targets the cumulative liquid wealth share for the entire population at the 20th, 40th, 60th and 80th income percentile, which in data from the Survey of Consumer Finance in 2004 equal
+Because of the lack of data on the liquid wealth distribution in Norway, we use the corresponding data from the United States—assuming that liquid wealth inequality is comparable across these countries.
+Specifically, we impose as targets the cumulative liquid wealth shares for the entire population at the 20th, 40th, 60th, and 80th income percentiles, which, in data from the Survey of Consumer Finances (SCF) in 2004, equal

-0.03 percent, 0.35 percent, 1.84 percent, and 7.42 percent.
+0.03 percent, 0.35 percent, 1.84 percent, and 7.42 percent, respectively.
 Hence, 92.6 percent of the total liquid wealth is held by the top income quintile.
-The data is plotted in figure 1b.
+The data are plotted in figure 1b.

 For this estimation exercise, the remaining model parameters are calibrated to reflect the Norwegian economy.
 Specifically, we set the real interest rate to 2 percent annually and the unemployment rate to 4.4 percent, in line with Aursland, Frankovic, Kanik,